Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 We won't built actual FGPA binary here so to get the look and feel of II effects on resources we can use results from hardware emulation runs since it also performs kernel synthesis.
 Since we have ran hw_emulation in previous experiment you can go to build folder and have a look at Vitis_hls reports to find out Initiation Interval and Latency for these kernels as well as resource utilization.
 The resource utilization will have a trend showing decrease in utilization with increase in II.

-1. Open and compare synthesis report to note down IIs/Latencies and resource utilization:
+1. Open and compare synthesis report to note down IIs/Latencies and resource utilization ( you can also use link summary as discussed in previous lab):

     ```bash
     vim ./build_hw_emu/reports/krnl_idct_med.hw_emu/hls_reports/krnl_idct_med_csynth.rpt